nolanlawson/css-talk-2022/markdown.md

 Or your layout itself, i.e. the geometry of the page, is very large or complex, which slows down layout calculation.
 Note this has no effect on style calculation.

+Or your DOM is very large.
+A bigger DOM just means more work for the browser to do.
+This affects both style and layout.

-Or your DOM is very large, or you are doing repeated re-renders, which slows down both style and layout.
+Or you are doing repeated re-renders over time, also called thrashing, which slows down both style and layout.

 This is a lot to unpack, so let's go over each of these points.